Rainbow Row in Charleston, South Carolina

 Rainbow Row was originally fronted on the Cooper River, but that land was mostly filled in.
 Merchants constructed the commercial buildings with stores on the first ground and living areas above.
 Most of these buildings do not have interior access between the first floor commercial space and the above residential area.
 After the Civil War this area of Charleston devolved into slums.
 In the early 1920s, Susan Pringle Frost and the Society for the Preservation of Old Dwellings bought six of the buildings.
 She lacked the funds to restore them, so she sold them off to new owners.
 The first owner painted the home pink, and the other owners followed suit to create a rainbow as you follow the street.
 The coloring of the houses helped keep the houses cool inside as well as give the area its name.
 By 1945, most of the houses had been restored.

 Common myths concerning Charleston include variants on the reasons for the paint colors.
 According to some tales, the houses were painted in the various colors such that the intoxicated sailors coming in from port could remember which houses they were to bunk in.
 In other versions, the colors of the buildings date from their use as stores, the colors were used so that owners could tell illiterate slaves which building to go to for shopping.
-Of course the real truth is less exciting, but they have become a tourist destination nonetheless.
+Of course the real truth is less exciting, but they have become a tourist destination and for romantic getaways or family trips nonetheless.

-If you are visiting the area, a trip to Charleston, SC’s Rainbow Row is a great piece of local history and makes for some amazing photo opportunities.
+If you are visiting the area, a trip to Charleston, SC’s Rainbow Row is a great piece of local history and makes for some amazing photo opportunities during your vacation or honeymoon.
 Check out even more attractions in Isle of Palms, SC by following the links below:

 (Image by Melizabethi123 (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons)